SuperNEMO-DBD/Falaise/resources/config/snemo/demonstrator/geometry/4.0/README.rst

  * Setup label is : ``snemo::demonstrator``
  * Setup version is : ``4.0``

+This version supports variant parameters.

-This version updates  the geometry to take into account  the use of 5" PMTs for bottom/top  rows of the calorimeter main walls.
-Most of the geometry models have been defined from the original version 3.0 of the ``snemo::demonstrator`` setup..
+The geometry now takes into account  the use of 5" PMTs for bottom/top  rows of the calorimeter main walls.
+Most of the geometry models have been defined from the original version 3.0 of the ``snemo::demonstrator`` setup.

+The beta-beta source layout has been reviewed.
+Source strips are now made of pads with new source material defined.
+The source module frame has been made more realistic.
+Calibration source (Bi207) can now be inserted at standard position from the 6 calibration tracks.

+Magnetic field can be enabled/disabled.
+Also when enable, we can choose between uniform vertical B-field of mapped field (using Steve Snow's work).

 This  setup  uses  the  new  ``basic/1.0``  materials  resource  files published in Bayeux >= 2.1.
-The ``std::XXXX`` materials are considered obsolete and not used anymore.
+The ``std::XXXX`` materials are considered obsolete and must not be used anymore.

+It uses the common definition of materials 2.0 from Falaise.

 Files: